SemSodermans31/iFL03/README.md

 ## Editing, Layout and Configuration using the Console

-- UI edit mode: Press ALT‑J to toggle.
+- Preview Mode: Press ALT‑J to toggle.
 Drag overlays to move; drag bottom‑right corner to resize.
 Press ALT‑J again to exit.
 - Hotkeys: Overlays can be toggled at runtime (see console on startup).
 Hotkeys are configurable.
 - Live config: Most colors, fonts, sizes and behavior can be tuned in the generated config.json.
 Edits are applied live when you save.
 - Preview mode: Enable to populate overlays with stub data when disconnected, for layout/design.